-(49) Milk--The lacteal secretion, practically free from colostrum, obtained by the complete milking of one or more healthy cows, sheep, goats, water buffaloes or other hooved animals, and as further defined in Title 21, CFR, §131.110.
+(56) Milk--The lacteal secretion, practically free from colostrum, obtained by the complete milking of one or more healthy cows, sheep, goats, water buffaloes or other hooved animals, and as further defined in Title 21, CFR, §131.110.

-(50) Milk distributors--Any person who offers for sale or sells to another person any milk or milk products.

-(51) Milk hauler--Any person who transports raw milk and/or raw milk products to or from a milk plant, receiving station, or transfer station.
+(57) Milk hauler--Any person who transports raw milk and raw milk products to or from a milk plant, receiving station, transfer station, frozen dessert manufacturer, or non-grade “A” dairy product manufacturer.

-(52) Milk plant--Any place, premises or establishment where milk or milk products are collected, handled, processed, dried, stored, pasteurized, ultra-pasteurized aseptically processed, bottled, or prepared for distribution.
+(58) Milk plant--Any place, premises or establishment where milk or milk products are collected, handled, processed, dried, stored, pasteurized, ultra-pasteurized aseptically processed, bottled, or prepared for distribution.
 This term also means a processing plant, manufacturing plant, or bottling plant in these sections.

-(53) Milk producer--Any person who operates a dairy farm and provides, sells or offers milk for sale to a milk plant, receiving station, or transfer station.
+(59) Milk producer--Any person who operates a producer dairy farm and provides, sells, or offers milk for sale to a milk plant, receiving station, transfer station, frozen dessert manufacturer, or non-grade A dairy product manufacturer.

-(54) Milk products--
+(60) Milk products--